outrigdev/outrig/aidocs/system.md

 - In TypeScript for Jotai atoms, if we want to write, we need to type the atom as a PrimitiveAtom<Type>
 - Jotai has a bug with strick null checks off where if you create a null atom, e.g. atom(null) it does not "type" correctly.
 That's no issue, just cast it to the proper PrimitiveAtom type (no "| null") and it will work fine.
 - generally never use "=== undefined" or "!== undefined". this is bad style. just use a "== null" or "!= null" unless it is a very specific case where we need to distinguish undefined from null.
+- use all lowercase filenames (except where case is actually important like Taskfile.yml)
+- import the "cn" function from "@/util/util" to do classname / clsx class merge (it uses twMerge underneath)

 ### Styling